Jinzhou-Li/jinzhou-li.github.io/index.md

 My research focuses on developing reliable methodologies to uncover scientific insights from data.
 In my current work, these scientific insights take the form of conditional independence relations and causal mechanisms.
-Examples include identifying genetic variants associated with a phenotype of interest conditional on other genetic variants, modeling gene networks, estimating the causal effect of anthropogenic influences on extreme precipitation [(here)](https://www.tandfonline.com/doi/full/10.1080/01621459.2023.2252141), and discovering disease-causing genes in patients with rare diseases [(here)](https://arxiv.org/abs/2410.12151).
+Examples include identifying genetic variants associated with a phenotype of interest conditional on other genetic variants, estimating the causal effect of anthropogenic influences on extreme precipitation [(here)](https://www.tandfonline.com/doi/full/10.1080/01621459.2023.2252141), and discovering disease-causing genes in patients with rare diseases [(here)](https://arxiv.org/abs/2410.12151).
-“Reliable” is achieved by incorporating error rate control into the developed methods, guaranteeing that the discoveries are largely correct.
+“Reliable” is achieved by incorporating error rate control into the developed methods, ensuring that the discoveries are largely correct.
-This involves, for example, controlling the false discovery rate when the goal is to produce a single discovery set [(here)](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssb.12430), or using simultaneous error bounds if the task is more of an exploratory nature and requires more flexibility ([here](https://academic.oup.com/jrsssb/article-abstract/86/4/966/7618756?redirectedFrom=fulltext), [here](https://arxiv.org/abs/2401.03834)).
+This includes controlling the false discovery rate when the goal is to produce a single discovery set [(here)](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssb.12430), or using simultaneous error bounds if the task is more of an exploratory nature and requires more flexibility ([here](https://academic.oup.com/jrsssb/article-abstract/86/4/966/7618756?redirectedFrom=fulltext), [here](https://arxiv.org/abs/2401.03834)).

 Email: jinzhoul@stanford.edu